rajabishek/blogger/source/_posts/Groovy-Essentials.md

 ## Why learn groovy ?

 Anyone who is comfortable working in Java can pickup groovy very easily.
-It is a general-purpose programming language which compiles down to Java byte codes.
+It is a general-purpose programming language which compiles down to Java byte code.
 It is an object oriented programming language with functional capabilities.

-Even if you don't want to write applications with groovy leaning this technonolgy can be helpful while working with gradle.
-Gradle is a modern open source build tool for continuous delivery for Java, C++, Native android, Python, Hadoop and many more.
+Even if you don't want to write applications with groovy leaning this technology can be helpful while working with gradle.
+Gradle is a modern open source build tool for continuous delivery for applications written in Java, C++, Native android, Python, Hadoop and many more.

 <!-- more -->